Gut Health and Probiotics

 Probiotics help to support immune function, especially in times of stress.
 Some strains have been found to help reduce the likelihood and duration of cold-like symptoms and winter infections in healthy adults.

 Certain probiotic strains help support the gut-brain axis to promote a healthy mood balance, moderate feelings of anxiousness, and help reduce stress-related gastrointestinal symptoms.

 Key probiotic strains provide intestinal support and can help reduce stress-related nausea and abdominal pain

 Probiotics help support the complete digestion of lactose (milk sugar) to reduce unpleasant symptoms of lactose intolerance such as gas, bloating, flatulence, diarrhea, and bad breath.
 Probiotics also support immune function and may help reduce the likelihood of cow’s milk-induced food allergy in infants and young children.

 By supporting a healthy bacterial balance, probiotics can help reduce the incidence and severity of yeast infections, bacterial vaginosis, and urinary tract infections.

 Probiotics help restore and maintain intestinal flora and support gastrointestinal health.
 Certain strains have been shown to help reduce the duration of diarrhea in those with IBS.

 Beneficial bacteria turn indigestible fibre into essential nutrients.
 These probiotics can synthesize B vitamins and vitamin K, as well as short chain fatty acids, neurotransmitters, and other useful substances, all while supporting the proper digestion of nutrients from food.

-4. Different Types of Probiotics and how to Choose the Right One for You
+How to Choose the Right Probiotic for You

 Why are you taking it?